Cayman Islands: Types of Company

-An ordinary non-resident company is subject to the same rules as a resident company, but under the terms of the Local Companies (Control) Law 1995, must not conduct any business within the islands.
+An ordinary non-resident company is subject to the same rules as a resident company, except that under the terms of the Local Companies (Control) Law 1995, it must not conduct any business within the islands.
 This form, or that of the exempt company, is the usual choice for offshore operations.
-The Financial Secretary will grant a certificate of non-residence if he is satisfied that the company does not and does not intend to trade onshore.
+The Caymanian financial secretary will grant a certificate of non-residence if he is satisfied that the company does not and does not intend to trade onshore.
 The company is then relieved of the licensing requirement and the need to provide lists of shareholders to the Immigration Department.
-An annual list must still be provided to the Registrar, but it is quite usual to appoint proxies.
+An annual list must still be provided to the registrar, but it is quite usual to appoint proxies.

 Records of members, directors, mortgages and charges must be kept.
 Financial records must be maintained although no audit is necessary and there are no filing requirements.

 Ordinary non-resident companies can apply to convert to exempted companies.